 The Bible warns us against speaking ill of others (Exodus 23:1, Proverbs 16:28, James 4:11), but it gets tricky when – without any preconceived ill intention – an innocent prayer request steers off course.

 Should we, then, avoid seeking prayers and encouragement on behalf of others?

 Or is there a better way of doing things?

 In any prayer-turned-gossip session, I typically find that there are 3 types of characters involved: The Informants, the Ranters and the Listeners.
 Each has their own role to play, and therefore has something they can do to maneuvre the conversation back on course.

 The informant is, more often than not, the person who first brings up the issue.
 He/she has all the deets and, because of this, will be the one who petitions others to pray for the person in need.

 Unfortunately, there’s always this tendency to share too much in order to contextualise the prayer request for others who are unaware of this situation.
 “It helps them to know what they’re praying for!” is usually the reasoning.

 But is there really a need to?

-Consider these two ways of sharing the same prayer request:
+Consider these 2 ways of sharing the same prayer request: